SafetImamovic/GRIT/README.md

 * Secret commands are executed via the system shell (`sh` on Unix, `powershell` on Windows).
 * You can pass additional arguments after the secret command name if your implementation supports argument substitution.
-* Keep your `.secret.toml` file secure, especially if it contains sensitive commands.
+* Keep your `.grit-secret.toml` file secure, especially if it contains sensitive commands.
 * The CLI tool will show an error if you try to run an undefined secret command.